 If you’re contemplating how to step up your salads, there are a great many restaurants out there to offer inspiration.
 These establishments continue to find creative flavor combinations and intriguing ways to assemble their dishes, producing salads that are worth getting excited about.

 With three locations, M Cafe specializes in bringing macrobiotic cuisine to Californians, including several choices of salad.
-LA Weekly declared the gluten-free M Chopped the best around the city for its delicate balance of romaine hearts and mesclun with avocado, cucumbers, chickpeas, herb-baked tofu, scallions, pickled radishes, carrots, tempeh bacon and roasted beets and almonds in a tofu-peppercorn ranch dressing.
+LA Weekly declared the gluten-free M Chop the best around the city for its delicate balance of romaine hearts and mesclun with avocado, cucumbers, chickpeas, herb-baked tofu, scallions, pickled radishes, carrots, tempeh bacon and roasted beets and almonds in a tofu-peppercorn ranch dressing.
 Those who enjoy seafood with their veggies can opt for a salmon caesar salad featuring grilled fish, little gem lettuce, shaved fennel, sea beans, almond parmesan cheese, garlic croutons and an arugula pesto.

 At Garrison in Washington, D.C., chef Rob Weland always has an assortment of fresh, seasonal produce on hand.
 In the summer, diners have choices like an heirloom carrot salad with Marcona almonds, golden raisins, carrot-top pesto and verjuice.
 They can also select a dish of caramelized fennel accompanied by lemon, dill, garlic and goat cheese.

 Estela, a Mediterranean-inspired New York City eatery, offers an endive salad with anchovies, walnuts and ubriaco rosso, an aromatic cow’s milk cheese from Italy.
 There’s also a dish of celery joined by raisins, pistachios and blue cheese.